unbit/uwsgi-consul/README.md

 The `consul-register` option is keyval based, and it takes the following mendatory keys:

-* name (the service name)
+* `name` : the service name
-* url (the api base url, generally scheme and domain, example: http://localhost:8500)
+* `url` : the api base url, generally scheme and domain, example: http://localhost:8500

 Optional key options:

-* check_url (the api url for registering the service healthcheck, if not specified is built as url+/v1/agent/check/pass/service:+id or name)
+* `check_url` : the api url for registering the service healthcheck, if not specified is built as url+/v1/agent/check/pass/service:+id or name
-* debug (print http transactions in logs, for debugging)
+* `debug` : print http transactions in logs, for debugging
-* id (the service instance unique id, used if multiple services share the same name)
+* `deregister_url` : the api url for deregistering services, if not specified is built as url+/v1/agent/service/deregister/+id
-* port (the service instance port)
+* `id` : the service instance unique id, used if multiple services share the same name
-* register_url (the api url for registering the new service, if not specified is built as url+/v1/agent/service/register)
+* `port` : the service instance port
-* deregister_url (the api url for deregistering services, if not specified is built as url+/v1/agent/service/deregister/+id)
+* `register_url` : the api url for registering the new service, if not specified is built as url+/v1/agent/service/register
-* ssl_no_verify (if the http api is over https you can disable certificate verification)
+* `ssl_no_verify` : if the http api is over https you can disable certificate verification
-* tags (space separated list of tags)
+* `tags` : space separated list of tags
-* ttl (ttl for healthchecks in seconds, default 30)
+* `ttl` : ttl for healthchecks in seconds, default 30
-* wait_workers (do not register the service until all of the workers are ready, default 1)
+* `wait_workers` : do not register the service until all of the workers are ready, default 1

 How it works
 ============